jwoloschuk/Reporducible_Research-Course_Project_2/US_NOAA_Storm_Analysis.md

 This represents only 42.02 % of the total dataset occuring over a period of 18260 days.
 In contrast, 523163 weather instance occur after January 1, 2000 over a period of 4351 days.

 However, if we examine the storm EVTYPE dataset, we can see that there are a total of 985 unique weather related classifications.
-The following
+The following shows a summary of the number of weather event types.

 ```r